-I have, what, 3,000, attendees a year, which is not that big.
-But there are other groups – let’s say LGBTQ rights groups, even some feminist groups – who do not directly threaten the regime politically but are still not allowed to organize.
+The party, by design, does not allow meaningful organizational capacity outside its control.
+I’m fortunate not to have had trouble with the government.
+But many groups of a larger scale than mine have had trouble and been shut down.
+I have, what, 3,000 attendees a year, which is not that big.
+But there are other groups – let’s say LGBTQ+ rights groups, even some feminist groups – who do not directly threaten the regime politically but are still not allowed to organize.
 The Chinese government is not opposed to their ideas in principle, but what the party cares about is when people have the power to organize and put pressure on the government or change the narrative in some way.

 You managed to answer a couple of other things I was already curious about.

-But if we want to really compete with China and understand this place, even if we consider China to be our greatest foe, then we must understand what it is about China that makes it our foe.
+On a more positive note, the state is generally effective.
+I run a business here.
+It works and is rational, and I’m treated fairly.
+There’s no arbitrary rule here.
+Xi is getting more power, but he’s no Putin.
+He can’t invade a country by himself.
+But if we want to compete with China and understand this place, even if we consider China our greatest foe, then we must understand what it is about China that makes it our foe.
 It’s not just garden-variety autocracy; it’s not even what we once called tyranny.
 It is a one-party Leninist state whose very mission is to control society because it wants to mobilize human beings to accomplish human ends.
-It’s Leninist party control of civil society.
+These Leninist ideals set China apart from us.

 Interesting.
 You mentioned that, for those who might like something in their own language, there, unfortunately, are not any Chinese-language equivalents of your events.

 Is this explained simply by the Leninist elements you mentioned?
-Do you think that these events would happen, and in great volume, if they were allowed to happen?
+Do you think these events would happen, and in great volume, if they were allowed to happen?
 Or would the people, by and large, remain not so interested?

 There was a similar kind of event, a lecture series at a bookstore in Shanghai attended by hundreds of people.
 It was all about books and authors, including many as participants.
 It got too big and was shut down 4 or 5 years ago.

-Taiwan is a perfect comparison because it’s democratic and it’s more affluent.
+The reason why we have fewer of these groups in China is not that people are shy or Chinese people don’t like events.
+It’s because the organizing principle of a one-party Lenin state is to make sure there are not too many of these.
+Taiwan is a perfect comparison because it’s democratic and more affluent.
 It’s also Chinese culture – no offense to any Taiwanese out there.
-There’s nothing essential about Chinese culture that means “we don’t discuss things and debate things in public,” because that’s what they do in Taiwan.
+There’s nothing essential about Chinese culture that means “we don’t discuss things and debate things in public” because that’s what they do in Taiwan.